mhop/fhem-mirror/fhem/contrib/HMCCU/HMCCU_README.txt

    Parameter <datapoint-expr> is a regular expression.
 Default is .* (query all datapoints of a channel).

+Display list of channels and datapoints of a device:

+   get <name> deviceinfo

 Get state of device:

    get <name> devstate